 Leading the Four Types of Teachers and Creating a Positive School Culture

-Transforming School Culture provides a school improvement plan for leaders to overcome staff division, improve relationships, and transform toxic school cultures into healthy ones.
+Transforming School Culture provides a school improvement plan for leaders to overcome staff division, improve relationships, and build positive school cultures.

 Dr. Anthony Muhammad contends that in order to transform school culture, we must understand why teachers continue to hold on to models or beliefs contrary to those put forth by their school or district.
 He explores the human behavior, social conditions, and history that cause the underlying conflict among the four different types of teachers in a school.